MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

     m_final_pass.view_state_ptr = GetViewStatePtr();
 ```

-`RenderPattern` class is used to define specific color/depth/stencil attachments configuration including their formats, load and store actions,
+`IRenderPattern` class is used to define specific color/depth/stencil attachments configuration including their formats, load and store actions,
-without relation to specific resources used for attachments (this relation is set with `RenderPass` objects).
+without relation to specific resources used for attachments (this relation is set with `IRenderPass` objects).
 **Shadow pass** pattern uses only depth attachment which is cleared on load and stored for further use in final screen render pass.
 The pattern also defines render pass access to shader resources and is marked with intermediate pass flag.